 Food Group Food and drink guidelines for snacks Starchy foods ✓ Provide a starchy food as part of at least one snack each day. ✓ Provide at least three different varieties of starchy food across snacks each week. ✓ Choose bread n bread products with a low salt content where possible.
-Fruit and vegetables Provide fruit or vegetables as part of some snacks.
-Provide a variety of fruit and vegetables across the day, and each week.
-Dried fruit should not be provided as part of snacks.
-Meat, fish, eggs, beans and non dairy sources of protein Foods from this group provide a useful source of iron and zinc and can be provided as part of snacks once or twice each week.
-Milk and dairy foods Children should have three portions of milk and dairy foods each day (including those provided at home); a portion of milk or dairy food can be provided at snack time.
+Fruit and vegetables ✓ Provide fruit or vegetables as part of some snacks. ✓ Provide a variety of fruit and vegetables across the day, ✓ and each week. ✓ Dried fruit should not be provided as part of snacks.
+Beans, pulses, fish, eggs, meat and other proteins Foods from this group provide a useful source of iron and zinc and can be provided as part of snacks once or twice each week.
+Dairy and alternatives Children should have three portions of milk and dairy foods each day (including those provided at home); a portion of milk or dairy food can be provided at snack time.